psu-efd/pyHMT2D/README.rst

 For SRH-2D modeling:

--  read SRH-2D results
+-  read SRH-2D results (mainly into Python's Numpy arrays)
--  convert SRH-2D results to VTK format, one of the most popular format for scientific data
+-  convert SRH-2D results to VTK format, one of the most popular formats for scientific data
 -  sample and probe simulation results (with the functionalities of VTK library)
--  control SRH-2D simulations
+-  control and modify SRH-2D simulations

 For HEC-RAS 2D modeling:

--  read RAS2D results (HDF files)
+-  read RAS2D results (HDF files, mainly into Python's Numpy arrays)
 -  convert RAS2D results to VTK

    -  point and cell center data (depht, water surface elevation,